dagonyclark/Day-1/lesson1-part2.md

-## Python Basics (2 hours, including 10 minutes explanation for each exercise)
+## Python Basics (30 minutes for each exercise, including 10-15 minutes explanation for each exercise)

 Following section requires you to go through a number of practical exercises which would help you understand basic progaramming concepts in Python.